Boca Raton Parks: 7 Places to Play, Admire Nature in Florida

 Those who bring their own boat have access to a small marina and Intracoastal dock, both available on a first-come basis.
 Don’t own a boat?
 No problem.
 Just ride the free boat shuttle that departs from Sullivan Park and runs from 10 a.m. to 3 p.m.

 In nearby Coconut Creek, Butterfly World offers 3 acres of butterfly aviaries, botanical gardens, bird aviaries and interactive encounters.
-For an admission fee, visitors can take a self-guided tour through the attraction.
-Tours begin at the on-site laboratory, wind through a tropical rain forest, rose garden, bug zoo and small lake.
-At the end, shop for souvenirs or grab a bite to eat at the cafe.
+For an admission fee, visitors take a self-guided tour through the attraction.
+Tours begin at the laboratory, wind through a tropical rain forest, rose garden, bug zoo and small lake.
+At the end, shop for souvenirs or eat at the cafe.